re-data/re-data/getting_started/toy_shop_analysis/README.md

 Notice we use `toy_shop_analysis` as profile name as well as schema in db connection.
 All tables created will have this schema.

-### Running inspection of tables
+### Setup

-Now it's time to inspect what tables we have in our data warehouse.
+Now it's time to inspect what tables we have in our data warehouse and decide how we would like to observe them.

 To run inspection, we will need to first point `re_data` to schema were we have our tables.
 We go once again into `dbt_project.yml` file fill in vars configuration: